asimmagar20/asimmagar20/README.md

 ## 👨‍💻 About Me

-I am a motivated and growth-focused Junior Software Developer from Nepal with practical experience in full-stack web development.
+I am a growth-driven Junior Software Developer based in Nepal with practical experience in full-stack web development.

-I specialize in building responsive web applications using **React, Django, Node.js, and WordPress**, with a strong focus on clean architecture and maintainable code.
+I specialize in building responsive, structured, and maintainable web applications using **React, Django, Node.js, and WordPress**.
+My focus is on clean architecture, scalable solutions, and delivering production-ready code.

 - 🌍 Based in Nepal
 - 💼 Industry experience as a Junior Developer (Internship)
 - 🧠 Strong foundation in frontend and backend development
-- 🚀 Actively building real-world projects
+- 🚀 Actively building real-world and production-style projects
-- 📈 Continuously learning modern technologies
+- 📈 Continuously learning modern technologies and best practices

 ---